 Recent success under the management of Nadella has proven that Microsoft has the opportunity to excel in the current environment.
 A pristine balance sheet, successful flagship products, new cutting edge platforms, and what appears to be insightful management gives Microsoft solid opportunities for providing shareholders earnings and growth.

-Amazon has a significant lead over Microsoft in the public cloud space.
 There is no room for large mistakes or errors given the intense competition both above and below the company.
-This is the area Microsoft must succeed in to justify the higher valuation being given the stock.
+Microsoft must execute near flawlessly to succeed in to justify the higher valuation being given the stock.

 Dividend Value Builder Newsletter Membership (24 Issues) - $129/Yr.